 Historically, acquisitions have been a part of our growth.
-There is no assurance that we will be successful in identifying, negotiating, or consummating any future acquisitions.
+Our acquisitions of CFI and Smith Transport have experienced headwinds due to the weakened freight environment in recent years.
+This has led to internal integration issues with respect to CFI and Smith Transport which has negatively affected our results of operations.
+There is no assurance that we will be successful in identifying, negotiating, or consummating any future acquisitions, and that any acquisitions will not experience similar issues to those we are experiencing with CFI and Smith Transport.
 If we fail to make any future acquisitions, our historical growth rate could be materially and adversely affected.
 If we succeed in consummating future acquisitions, our business, financial condition and results of operations, may be materially adversely affected because:

-- some of the acquired businesses may not achieve anticipated revenue, earnings, or cash flows; - we may assume liabilities that were not disclosed to us or otherwise exceed our estimates; - we may be unable to integrate acquired businesses successfully, or at all, and realize anticipated economic, operational and other benefits in a timely manner, which could result in substantial costs and delays or other operational, technical, or financial problems; - acquisitions could disrupt our ongoing business, distract our management, and divert our resources; - we may experience an increase in our customer concentration; - we may experience difficulties operating in markets in which we have had no or only limited direct experience;

-- we may incur transaction costs and acquisition-related integration costs; - we could lose customers, employees, and drivers of any acquired company; - we may experience potential future impairment charges, write-offs, write-downs, or restructuring charges; and - we may issue dilutive equity securities, incur indebtedness, and/or incur large one-time expenses.
+- some of the acquired businesses may not achieve anticipated revenue, earnings, or cash flows; - we may assume liabilities that were not disclosed to us or otherwise exceed our estimates; - we may be unable to integrate acquired businesses successfully, or at all, and realize anticipated economic, operational and other benefits in a timely manner, which could result in substantial costs and delays or other operational, technical, or financial problems; - acquisitions could disrupt our ongoing business, distract our management, and divert our resources; - we may experience an increase in our customer concentration; - we may experience difficulties operating in markets in which we have had no or only limited direct experience; - we may incur transaction costs and acquisition-related integration costs; - we could lose customers, employees, and drivers of any acquired company; - we may experience potential future impairment charges, write-offs, write-downs, or restructuring charges; and - we may issue dilutive equity securities, incur indebtedness, and/or incur large one-time expenses, expenses or charges.

-The conflicts in Ukraine and the Middle East, expansion of such conflicts to other areas or countries or similar conflicts could adversely impact our business and financial results.
+The conflicts in Ukraine and the Middle East, expansion of such conflicts to other areas or countries or similar conflicts, as well as the rising tensions between China and Taiwan, could adversely impact our business and financial results.

-Although we do not have any direct operations in Russia, Belarus, Ukraine, or the Middle East, we may be affected by the broader consequences of conflicts in Ukraine or the Middle East or expansion of such conflicts to other areas or countries or similar conflicts elsewhere, such as, increased inflation, supply chain issues, including access to parts for our revenue equipment, embargoes, geopolitical shift, access to diesel fuel, higher energy prices, potential retaliatory action by the Russian or other governments, including cyber-attacks, and the extent of the conflict's effect on the global economy.
+Although we do not have any direct operations in Russia, Belarus, Ukraine, or the Middle East, China, or Taiwan we may be affected by the broader consequences of conflicts, in Ukraine or the Middle East or expansion of such conflicts to other areas or countries or similar conflicts elsewhere, such as, increased inflation, supply chain issues including (including) access to parts for our revenue equipment, equipment, embargoes, tariffs, geopolitical shift, access to diesel fuel, higher energy prices, potential retaliatory action by the Russian or other governments, including cyber-attacks, and the extent of the conflict's effect on the global economy.
+The increased tensions between China and Taiwan, and any resulting hostilities, may have similar consequences.
 The magnitude of these risks cannot be predicted, including the extent to which the conflict may heighten other risks disclosed herein.
 Ultimately, these or other factors could materially and adversely affect our results of operations.